hardlinesoftware/memcached-polyfill/readme.rst

 ===========================================================================
-PHP Memcached Client (simulator)
+PHP Memcached Client (simulator/polyfill)
 ===========================================================================

-As there has no php memcached extension for windows now, it's difficult to build develop envionment, so this class will be helpful.
+As there has no php memcached extension for windows now, it's difficult to build develop environment, so this class will be helpful.

 Inspried by: http://github.com/joonas-fi/xslib-memcached